Happy Nation (song): Synopsis

 The video begins with a lit candle, the flame of which blowing to the side.
 During Joker's verse, he sings flanked on both sides by a candelabrum, with Linn's face and different ancient symbols and pictures moving in the background.
 These images include the peace symbol, runic inscriptions, Egyptian hieroglyphs, Indigenous Australian art, the Buddha, the Zodiac signs, the yin yang symbol, the Crucifixion of Jesus, Holy Trinity, Al-Fatiha, and the book The Origin of Species by Charles Darwin.
 After Joker's verse, the rest of the video focuses on Linn singing.
 She is mostly seen standing, but at one point she is seen sitting at a long wooden table, appearing to be deep in thought.
 At other times, Jenny Berggren appears singing with Linn for a moment, even though, like in "All That She Wants", she didn't provide any vocals for this song.
 The background images continue to appear during this part, along with scenes of Buddha typing on a stationary computer, Jenny reading from an old book, Joker singing the background vocals, and other short clips featuring the band members.
-Old movie footage is also shown during Linn's section, such as an atomic bomb exploding, people walking, and deforestation.
+Old movie footage is also shown during Linn's section, such as, notably, an atomic bomb exploding when the lyrics "tell them we've gone too far" are sung, people walking, and deforestation.
 When the music fades out, the lit candle shown at the start of the video is blown out.